 We Londoners love to queue.
-We thrive in a queue.
 A queue is peak huffing, time-checking and muttering conditions.
 They’re like incubators for passive aggression.
 On a Saturday, Portobello Road turns into one of London’s finest queues in market form, and you’ll likely head there at some point.
 Once your appetite has been sufficiently stoked, head straight to Andina in Notting Hill.
 This Peruvian restaurant is a no brainer whether it’s for a short rib dinner or a weekend, pisco-sour-fuelled brunch.

 One of your grandparents has read about something happening in Shoreditch, taken a blurred picture of the text, Facebook messaged it to you, and inexplicably commented on a friend’s Instagram of you from 2017 saying “sent u something you’d like xxxx love”.
 This is the stage Shoreditch is at.
 It is not cool.
 Nevertheless, it has a pretty cool restaurant in Brat.
 This grill heavy place keeps things simple and delicious.
-Meat, fish, vegetables and bread are all cooked over open flames.
-A while some things aren’t cheap (e.g. the £75 whole turbot, which, though pricey, is definitely something you and a couple of friends should save up for) there’s a counter where you can just have drink and a snack.
+Meat, fish, vegetables, and bread are all cooked over open flames.

 Eating blind in the West End is a dangerous game.
 It’s one big siren call to absolute cack.
 The neon lights are tempting you, the fried beige-ness is alluring to you, the background hum of microwaves is relaxing to you.
 Snap out of it.
 There’s plenty that’s rubbish around here, but there’s also plenty that’s worth your time.
-Hoppers in Soho is just that.
+And Hoppers in Soho definitely is.
 This Sri Lankan restaurant is brilliant.
-The bone marrow curry here is something we, literally, intend to take to our grave, and a dosa will probably come with it.
-Bear in mind though, this branch is walk-in only.

 It’s a Saturday.
 You’re wandering along the river, loving life, breathing in that sweet London smog.
 You haven’t the foggiest where you are, but your phone says London Bridge.
 Well then, you’re in luck.
 Head towards Tower Bridge and go to Maltby Street Market.
 This is London’s best weekend food market.
 Get the steak and chips from The Beef Steaks, and whatever else takes your fancy.
 Which will probably be a lot.

 Walking across Waterloo Bridge listening to The Kinks is romantic isn’t it?
 Gosh, London is such a vibrant, cultural hub.
 There’s the Royal Festival Hall.
 Ah the glorious brutalism of the Southbank Centre.
 It’s all so beautiful.
 But it’s also busy.
 Far too busy.
 And even though you’re brand new to town, aren’t you already starting to hate all the tourists taking selfies with St Paul’s in the background?
 Turn around and head towards the Anchor and Hope.
-This is one of London’s best pubs for food and drink, and it’s very much in the good part of Waterloo.
+This is one of London’s best pubs for food and drink.

-The Best Spots In London For Getting A Little Bit Lairy
+The Best RESTAURANTS In London For bEING A Bit LOUD

 A night out in London involves wading through a lot of crap to get to the good stuff.
 Yes, someone will approach you, and tell you that for £40 they can get you access to a member of Girls Aloud and a private booth.
 Run from them.
 Run fast.
-Instead, check out our guide to some of the best spots for getting a little bit lairy, so you can get your drink on without having to scream over David Guetta.
+Instead, check out our full guide to the best Lively Restaurants That Won’t Ask You To ‘Keep It Down A Bit’, as well as the ones below.

 Most lairy nights in London end with an Apprentice-like deal for free hot wings that can, if successful, leave you feeling like the leader of team Obnoxious Drunken Persistence.
 At Chick ‘n’ Sours, the fried chicken comes first.
 Or, perhaps after a couple of cocktails.
 Their k-pop burger is always delicious, as are lots of the Asian-inspired sides.
 And whether you’re in this, the original spot in Haggerston, or their Covent Garden place, you’re going to be able to have a good time.